rubenerd/rubenerd.com/content/post/2019/my-mums-64th-at-our-local.md

 ---
-title: "My mum’s 64th at our old local"
+title: "SG19: My mum’s 64th at our old local"
 date: "2019-09-23T21:10:38+08:00"
 abstract: "She’s not around to hear my bad jokes, but I could take Clara to the cafe we always used to hang out at ♡."
 thumb: "https://rubenerd.com/files/2019/photo-remembering-paragon@1x.jpg"